hgrsd/drivel/README.md

 # drivel

-`drivel` is a command-line tool written in Rust for inferring a schema from an example JSON file, and generating synthetic data based on this inferred schema.
-It offers two main modes of operation: 'describe' and 'produce'.
+`drivel` is a command-line tool written in Rust for inferring a schema from an example JSON (or JSON lines) file, and generating synthetic data (the drivel in question) based on the inferred schema.

 ## Features